 Admission to the YLP requires a bachelor's degree or its equivalent from a recognized, accredited university of the highest standard as well as certifiable health.
-The applicant should be under 40 years of age as of 1 October, 2019; should be proficient in English with a TOEFL iBT score of 79, IELTS Academic score of 6.0 or equivalent and must be able to obtain a Student visa prior to arrival in Japan.
+The applicant should be under 40 years of age as of 1 October, 2020; should be proficient in English with a TOEFL iBT score of 79, IELTS Academic score of 6.0 or equivalent and must be able to obtain a Student visa prior to arrival in Japan.

-Applicants are not eligible if they are unable to travel to Japan during the program dates.
+Applicants are not eligible if they are unable to travel to Japan by the last date of the period specified by GRIPS.
 People who are active members of military forces or civilians employed by the military during any part of the scholarship period or who are enrolled in a Japanese university under Student status or plan to enroll at a Japanese university as a privately financed international student between the time of application for the YLP scholarship and the time the scholarship period is due to commence are also ineligible.
 Loss of status as public administrator or government official before completion of the program will also render participants ineligible.